abhishek-archlinux/AnimeWatch/README.md

 4. If Addons are not working after some time then clear contents of the local directory '~/.config/AnimeWatch/src/Plugins'.
 Then download or clone the github AnimeWatch directory, and copy contents of github 'AnimeWatch/Plugins' directory into local directory '~/.config/AnimeWatch/src/Plugins'.

+5. If you've already installed the Application using .deb or .pkg.tar.xz package, then for every upgrade or re-install, it is better to remove local 'Plugins' directory {path:'~/.config/AnimeWatch/src/Plugins'} manually, if you want latest updated addons.

 #Brief Documentation:

 If everything goes well and if you are able to open the player, then you will come across Three Columns.